Florida Housing Market Predictions for 2026 & Beyond

 Jacksonville’s economy

-• Jacksonville has a well-diversified economy, with the finance, healthcare, logistics, manufacturing, and tech industries creating many jobs in the area.
+• Jacksonville has a well-diversified economy, with finance, healthcare, logistics, advanced manufacturing, fintech, and aerospace creating jobs in the area.

 • The city is the central economic hub of Northeast Florida, home to several Fortune 500 companies and a thriving entrepreneurial ecosystem.

-• It also has one of the busiest ports on the East Coast, the Port of Jacksonville (JAXPORT), which supports Florida’s economy with $31 billion in annual economic output from international and domestic trade.
+• JAXPORT, one of the busiest ports on the East Coast, supports Florida’s economy with $31 billion in annual economic output from international and domestic trade.
+Major expansions are underway to increase container capacity.

 Jacksonville’s job growth